 Kirk told the man that at the christening of his baby (born after his death) he would appear as a phantom.
 He said if a dagger is thrown above his spectral head he would be returned to the land of the living.
-Kirk reportedly did appear at the christening, but everybody was so shocked by his appearance that they failed to throw the dagger.
+Kirk reportedly did appear at the christening.
+However, everybody was so shocked by his appearance that they failed to throw the dagger.
 Kirk then left by a different door and never seen again.

 This story would become accepted by everyone.
 His son Colin wrote to a friend that his father had “gone to his own kind.”

 A visitor to Aberfoyle in the early 20th century recorded how the legend of Kirk’s mysterious death had been somewhat embellished.
 For instance, the locals believed Kirk’s body was not in his grave.
 He was in Fairyland and his coffin filled with stones.

 The lore continued.
 A young pregnant woman rented Kirk’s old manse during World War II.
 She told neighbors and visitors she hoped she would still be in Aberfoyle at the time of her delivery.
 Some Aberfoyle natives informed her that Robert Kirk would appear and finally be set free if a baby is born and christened in the manse.

 Now a Simple Folklore

 By the end of the 20th century, belief in Fairies in Aberfoyle became rare.
 A local publication discussing the legend states: